 First things first: If you are earning an income or have more complex financial affairs, it’s fine to pay for an accountant to help you.
 You do not know what you do not know.
 Their fee can be claimed on your tax return.
 Let me know if you are looking for an accountant and I can provide some options.

 The second change is the rollover of concessional contribution caps.
-You can each contribute up to $25k to superannuation per year, including employer contributions.
+From 1 July 2024, you can each contribute up to $27,500 to superannuation per year for all individuals regardless of age, including employer contributions.
 Now the unused portion of this will rollover from previous years.
 This is called “Carry Forward Concessional Contributions“.

 You can check this yourself by logging into your MyGov and going to the ATO portal.
 It will look like below, including a highlighted menu on how to find it.